nychealth/EH-dataportal/README.md

 - Setting the variable `sitepath` (inserted into the templates to fix path issues)
 - Setting the variable `data_repo`, which tells the site to read data from `staging` or `production` branches of [EHDP-data](https://www.github.com/nychealth/EHDP-data).

 To deploy to a new environment, update the baseURL in `config.toml`.
 Update the path, if necessary, in the environment-specific `config.toml` file.
 And, you may need to update paths in other files, like `search-results.js`.
+Crtl-F is your friend.

 ### Data repository

 Most of the data used by the site is stored in the separate [EHDP-data](https://github.com/nychealth/EHDP-data) repository.
 This setup allows us to update the site's data without needing to re-build the entire site.
 Look there for descriptions of the data files, and for the code used to generate the them.

-Note that any file required to *build* the site should remain with the source code, but anything required only for display can and should be stored in the remote data repo, EHDP-data.
+Note that any file required to *build* the site should remain with the source code, but anything required only for display can be stored in the remote data repo, EHDP-data.

 ---
 ## How to create new content
 Generally, Hugo works by combining content (in markdown, located in `/content`) with templates (located in the `/themes`) - you'll notice that these two directories have identical structures, because Hugo combines content in `/content/data-stories`, for example, with templates in `/themes/layouts/data-stories`.
-- A file named ```index.md``` will, by default, receive the ```single.html``` layout
+- A file named `_index.md` will get `section.html` layout
-- A file named ```_index.md``` will get ```section.html``` layout
+- A file named `index.md` will, by default, receive the `single.html` layout
 - And, a file with another name, `name.md`, will receive `single.html` layout
 - A file with `layout: custom` in the frontmatter will get a layout called `custom.html` (all in the corresponding layouts folder).

 Templates can include Hugo code (which you can identify by {{ curly brackets }}.
 When Hugo serves or builds the site, it runs code, inserts content into the HTML, and produces static HTML pages.
+Any template is actually an assembly of other templates.

 ### Creating a new data story
-- First create the markdown file with `hugo new data-stories/TITLE/index.md`.
+- First create the markdown file with the terminal command `hugo new data-stories/TITLE/index.md`.
 - Add a banner image to the same folder.
 - Copy, paste, and edit the frontmatter from pre-existing data stories.
 You will need these fields:
     - `title`, `date`, and `draft`